PBSW/SSD-Compulsory-Password-Manager/README.md

 As mentioned elsewhere, the pre-hashed password in the frontend should ideally have been salted in some manner, and perhaps even have utilized a stronger encryption algorithm such a Bcrypt.

 Although the solution is completely dockerized, it still uilizes a SQLite database, which is suboptimal for security as it provides no access-control mechanisms.
 While perfectly fine for development environments, an SQL Server instance should be spun up with non-default credentials to further reduce the risk of insider threats.

+While key handling is done somewhat correctly with Hashicorp Vault, the current implementation will only fetch keys once at application startup, and then have them stored in memory as cleartext.
+This is still not entirely ideal on two fronts:
+1. The keys are still stored within memory, when they might have been more secure if they were only fetched as needed.
+This would however require continously unsealing, authenticating, fetching, and sealing with Vault, in which it could likely still be extracted from memory with the right timing.
+2. The current implementation does not support key rotation, neither in downtime nor runtime.
+Runtime key-rotation would be vital in a production environment to further protect against any insider threats that may attempt to steal the current key.

+Another consequence of having it dockerized is that HTTPS is not available the same way on a Release build as a Development build on the backend.
+As such communication occurs over HTTP rather than HTTPS which is not ideal.
+This can be mitigated by using a reverse proxy in front of the backend, with a valid certificate attached.

 There are still limits as to what can be protected against.
 In a situation wherein a user's PC has already been infiltrated by a malicous actor, this actor would be able to retrieve the users key for themselves if a session is active, or even just extract their master login credentials with a KeyLogger.